Francis Stewart, 5th Earl of Bothwell: Outlaw

 An English observer wrote of rumours that Bothwell had practiced with witches in some unlawful matter between him and Anne of Denmark, which had made him odious to the king.
-Bothwell was thought to be in Leith on 18 October, where his wife was staying, and the king hunted for him.
+Bothwell was thought to be in Leith on 18 October, where his wife was staying, and the king hunted for him there.
 James Sandilands captured his servant Robert Scott, brother of the Laird of Balwearie and Valentine, the earl's best horse, but the earl could not be found.

 On 27 December Bothwell broke into Holyroodhouse attempting to seek reconciliation, or as his opponents claimed, trying to assassinate James and Anne.
 The twins Patrick and John Schaw were killed trying to defend the king.
 Some of his supporters were captured, including David Cunningham of Robertland, and some sentenced to death.
-Anne of Denmark pleaded with James VI for their lives, especially for John Naysmyth.
+Anne of Denmark pleaded with James VI for their lives, especially for surgeon John Naysmyth.

-Reports of Bothwell at Morham, his mother's tower house, and Coldingham resulted in the King leading a party from Holyroodhouse on 13 January 1592 to apprehend him.
-However the King's horse threw him into a pool of water, from which a local yeoman had to rescue him "by the necke", and the chase was abandoned.
+Reports of Bothwell at Morham, his mother's tower house, and Coldingham resulted in the king leading a party from Holyroodhouse on 13 January 1592 to apprehend him.
+However, the King's horse threw him into a pool of water, from which a local yeoman had to rescue him "by the necke", and the chase was abandoned.
 Early in 1592, Bothwell addressed a letter to the clergy of Edinburgh, indignantly disowning the witchcraft charges.
-On 7 April the King again went in pursuit of Bothwell, crossing the Forth to travel north, Bothwell having been heard of in Dundee, and the Privy Council of Scotland denounced Ross of Balnagown, the Master of Gray and his brother Robert, and others, for assisting Bothwell.
+On 7 April the King again went in pursuit of Bothwell, crossing the Forth to travel north, Bothwell having been heard of in Dundee, and the Privy Council of Scotland denounced Ross of Balnagown, the Master of Gray and his brother Robert, and others for assisting Bothwell.

 Raid of Falkland

-When the Parliament of Scotland met on 5 June 1592 for the first time after nearly five years and the Privy Council was reconstituted, a Proclamation was issued denuding Bothwell of honours, titles, and lands.
+When the Parliament of Scotland met on 5 June 1592 for the first time after nearly five years and the Privy Council was reconstituted, a proclamation was issued denuding Bothwell of honours, titles and lands.
 On 28 June, between one and two o'clock in the morning, Bothwell, leading 300 others, attempted to capture Falkland Palace and the king.
 Forewarned, the king and queen and his immediate courtiers withdrew to the tower and locked it from within.
 Bothwell gave up and left with the horses from the royal stables.
-The English border reiver Richie Graham of Brackenhill and his companions sacked the Falkland town, taking horses, clothing, and money.
+The English border reiver Richie Graham of Brackenhill and his companions sacked the Falkland town, taking horses, clothing and money.
 On 29 and 30 June proclamations were issued for Bothwell's pursuit and the arrest of his accomplices, including James Scott of Balwearie, Martine of Cardone, and Lumsden of Airdrie.